jdjakub/phd-thesis/ch-state-first.md

 \hypertarget{year1}{%
-\chapter{The ``Notation-First'' Approach}\label{year1}}

-Our first prototype programming system was an attempt to build the COLA design, specifically the Id object model covering the "state" or "structural" half.
-We could have sought to merely build Id using the sample C code, but instead we took the opportunity to explore notational freedom.
-This proceeded from the following heuristic:
+\chapter{\OROM{}/SVG: Self-Sustainability via Custom Notation}\label{year1}}

+In Section\ \ref{the-three-properties} we mentioned our desire to have Explicit Structure as a base, in which case our priorities can either be (a) using Notational Freedom to pursue Self-Sustainability, or (b) using Self-Sustainability to pursue Notational Freedom.
+In this chapter^[Adapted from our 2020 Convivial Computing Salon paper entitled "What Does It Take To Create With Domain-Appropriate Tools?" \cite{Jdj20}.] we report on the first approach.
+We follow the process of implementing part of the Self-Sustainable COLA architecture, namely the Id object model covering the "state" or "structural" half \cite{OROM}.
+We do this using a notation better suited to it than that provided by our default programming tools.
+This comes from applying the following heuristic:

 \begin{heuristic}[Ideal Expression]
 \label{ideal-expr}
 Always be asking the question: ``how would I ideally prefer to express the (sub-)program I am creating or problem I am solving?''
 \end{heuristic}

 An important aspect is that Heuristic\ \ref{ideal-expr} is about what is best for a *local context* rather than in general.
-Also important is that it is *subjective* based on the preferences of the programmer.
+Also important is that it is *subjective* based on the preferences of the programmer, as we mentioned in Section\ \ref{full-notational-freedom}.
 This lets us sidestep unproductive debates about which notations are simply "better" or "worse", even for local contexts.
-The worthy goal is not that anyone should be forced to use a wonderful notation that we have come up with (we have done no such thing) but simply that, *if* a programmer would *prefer* to express their problem in a certain notation, they should not be *prevented* from doing so.
+The worthy goal is not that anyone should be forced to use a wonderful notation that we have come up with; we have done no such thing.
+Instead it is simply that, *if* a programmer would *prefer* to express their problem in a certain notation, they should not be *prevented* from doing so (Section \ \ref{what-do-we-mean-by-support}).

-What follows in this chapter^[Adapted from our 2020 Convivial Computing Salon paper entitled "What Does It Take To Create With Domain-Appropriate Tools?" \cite{CCS}.] is an account of how we applied Heuristic\ \ref{ideal-expr} to implement Id atop a simple "box" substrate.
-Section\ \ref{the-id-system} gives an overview of Id and explains how we applied Heuristic\ \ref{ideal-expr} to it.
-Section\ \ref{typical-requirements-of-common-software} discusses the work involved in obtaining said domain-appropriate substrate, and Section\ \ref{patterns-and-polyfilling} continues with an interpretation of the labour costs of doing it this way.
+Section\ \ref{the-object-model} gives an overview of Id and explains how we applied Heuristic\ \ref{ideal-expr} to it.
+We implement our notation on top of our chosen platform of the Web browser.
+This can be seen as "assuming" Notational Freedom or acting *as if* we had it in our platform, so as to discover the accidental complexity involved in brute-forcing a custom notation there.
+Section\ \ref{typical-requirements-of-common-software} reports these accidental complexities, and Section\ \ref{patterns-and-polyfilling} proposes the necessary infrastructure for dealing with them.
 In Section\ \ref{the-id-system-as-a-part-of-the-solution}, we return to the Id system and its role in supporting flexible software.
-It concludes with an evaluation of \OROM/SVG in terms of the Technical Dimensions with attention to key desiderata that BootstrapLab should meet.
-At the risk of spoiling the story, this "state-first" approach was aborted for falling short of these desiderata, and the complementary *code-first* approach, presented in Chapter\ \ref{the-code-first-approach-to-bootstraplab}, proved more successful.
+It concludes with an evaluation of \OROM/SVG in terms of the dimensions we defined in Section\ \ref{the-three-properties-as-dimensions}.
+We conclude by summarising this "notation-first" approach and what lessons we can take from it.

+The contributions of this chapter are as follows:

+* A concrete application of Heuristic\ \ref{ideal-expr} which is enabled by Notational Freedom.
+* A list of essential infrastructure that one should expect to need when implementing a custom notation to address the accidental complexities that will emerge.
+* A prototype of the Id object model as a dynamic version of the diagrams in its source paper\ \cite{OROM}.

 # The \OROM{} Object Model